mamoore1440/Econ-Blog-old2/src/content/notes/HMT.md

   The first major example of gold not being accepted as an actual ASV was Mansa Musa's story.
 As the king of Mali he was extremely rich and had lots of gold.
 When he went to Cairo he brought the large amounts of gold with him.
 He spent and gave away so much gold that the SV of gold in cairo eroded to an extreme degree.
 To Mansa gold had no value; the SV of gold was nill for Mansa.
 However, in Cairo, the belief was the opposite; they loved gold.
 And so Mansa traded gold for lots of various Supply.
 This caused inflation in cairo and helped cement Mansa in history.
 Did Mansa have the correct view on gold?
 Was the actual of gold nill like his SV on it?
 Or was Cairo correct and gold was extremely valuable?

   The second major example is about native americans and the colonizers in the new world.
 In the genisis of this colonial expansion people who migrated from Europe to America were in search of silver and gold.
-Now the native americans had silver and gold but didn't have certain Supply that Europe had simply because Europe was more technologically advanced.Native americans had silver and gold which they didn't care about and Europe had Supply like beads which they didn't care about.
+Now the native americans had silver and gold but didn't have certain Supply that Europe had simply because Europe was more technologically advanced.
+Native americans had silver and gold which they didn't care about and Europe had Supply like beads which they didn't care about.
 So what did they do with each other?
 Well mainly they killed each other.
 But there was some trading that took place.
 Europeans traded beads and other Supply to native americans in exchange for silver and gold.
 Native americans did not hold the belief that silver and gold was an ASV but the europeans did.
 Because of this a trade took place and both viewed themselves as better off.
 SV held by both parties rose in thier own minds.

   But overall silver and gold are two most commonly used and believed in ASVs.
 This believe is still very strong.
 So strong in fact that JFK wanted to eliminate the banking system at the time he was president and implement bimetallism in America.
 He wanted both gold and silver to be used not just gold.
 Later he was assissinated and the plan for bimetallism fell through.
 The rallying cry of bimetal commodity money however did not die.
 Some poeple today still want gold and silver to be the most widely used ASV.